NYCPlanning/labs-planninglabs.nyc-archive/examples/blog-post.md

 - relevant tag
 - other relevant tag
 - see tests/schema/tags.yml if you need a list
 excerpt: "Excerpt, possibly lightly edited, about 300-400 characters.
 This should help potential readers understand what the article is about and make them want to keep reading.
-This will be shown on the 18F homepage, tag and author rollup pages, and sometimes project pages.
+This will be shown on the labs homepage, tag and author rollup pages, and sometimes project pages.
 You can't use any Markdown here."
 image: /assets/blog/[post-folder]/[filename]
 hero: false (if the image above should not be used full-width on the post page)
 published: false
 ---
-18F ipsum dolor amet user-centered [this is a link](https://code.gov) design agency partners test driven development.
+labs ipsum dolor amet user-centered [this is a link](https://code.gov) design agency partners test driven development.
 Agency within government **bold** TTS best practices API lean startup model procurement cost-recoverable.
 Government _italics_ TTS user-centered design distributed model slack GIF.
-Cupim GIF government user-centered open transparency 18F.
+Cupim GIF government user-centered open transparency labs.

 ![This is an image with no caption.
 Put the alt text here in the square brackets.]({{site.baseurl}}/assets/blog/[post-folder]/[filename])